F.A.Q

 • What are your influences?

-In terms of art when I say influences it is nothing in terms of style or mimicry of the sort, but more so how an artist goes about things.
+In terms of art, when I say influences, it is nothing in terms of style or mimicry of the sort, but more so, how an artist goes about things.
 So I will list a few and why.

 ~ Old school 90's- early 2000's furry and were artists.
 Now I always drew creatures and animal-like people.
-When I found the fandom in 1998 I was shocked so many had the same interest and the creativity was absolutely booming with originality and skill.
-This era of anthro art I will never forget and growing up in it it bleeds into my work to stay true to my original roots with my own anthro/furry/were/ monster art.
+When I found the fandom in 1998 I was shocked so many had the same interest, and the creativity was absolutely booming with originality and skill.
+This era of anthro art I will never forget, and growing up in it, it bleeds into my work to stay true to my original roots with my own anthro/furry/were/ monster art.

 ~ Junji ito.
 Now this guy's work has had me in a headlock at a very young age.
 My first discovery of him was in the 90's when my uncle had a girlfriend at the time who had an entire collection ..
 I'm talking shelves of these books.
 When I picked one up when I was being babysat by them one day.
-I was shocked at what I saw and very horrified and never looked back until I was a teen.
+I was shocked at what I saw and very horrified, and I never looked back until I was a teen.
 As I got into my 20's I realized how much cultural and political stuff he had that was very relatable even within Asian family structures that stuck with me.

 ~ Louis William Wain- I am absolutely enamored with this man's work and his experimental phase in art.
-An artist who can retain balance in his work, in a semi-realistic, cartoony, and extreme experimental phase is truly inspiring to me.
-Inspiring to never see my work in one way and to really push and always experiment with each piece.
+An artist who can retain balance in his work, in a semi-realistic, cartoony, and extreme experimental phase, is truly inspiring to me.
+Inspiring me to never see my work in one way and to really push and always experiment with each piece.

 Ozuma Kaname - This man's work inspires me to continue my studies in the human figure.
-To progress my work further and further with anatomy and never to stay comfortable with where I am just to move forward with my work.
+To progress my work further and further with anatomy and never to stay comfortable with where I am, just to move forward with my work.
 He has such a way with the human female figure that will always leave me inspired and breathless.
 His work also inspires me to never lose touch with my culture in my work.

 Sir Peter Paul Rubens - Now need I say more!
 An intense master artist whose work I have admired since I first found out about him when I was 14.
-A lot of my understanding of how to color came from how old artists would study color theory and Peter Paul was one of the first artists I saw to kick my ass into gear and take my coloring very seriously for my more painted works.
+A lot of my understanding of how to color came from how old artists would study color theory, and Peter Paul was one of the first artists I saw to kick my ass into gear and take my coloring very seriously for my more painted works.

-~ Frans Floris - When I first saw his work in the museum I was floored at his composition, color theory and wide display of topics, his portraits and capturing a person's emotions will always be instilled in me to strive to capture emotions with simple portraits along with themes.
-While I enjoy all his works his portraits really spoke to me the instant I saw them.
+~ Frans Floris - When I first saw his work in the museum, I was floored at his composition, color theory, and wide display of topics.
+His portraits and capturing a person's emotions will always be instilled in me to strive to capture emotions with simple portraits, along with themes.
+While I enjoy all his works, his portraits really spoke to me the instant I saw them.

 • Is this website a professional one or a personal one?